Joanne Lee Molinaro

-Joanne Lee Molinaro (born April 24, 1979) is an American attorney, and vegan author and blogger.
-Widely known as the Korean Vegan, Molinaro started her food blog in 2016, and began posting videos of her cooking and life stories in 2017.
-As of April 2021, she has over 500,000 subscribers on YouTube and over 3 million followers on TikTok.
+Joanne Lee Molinaro (born April 24, 1979) is an American attorney, author, and blogger that writes about vegan and plant-based food.
+Her cookbook, The Korean Vegan Cookbook: Reflections and Recipes from Omma's Kitchen (2021), won the 2022 James Beard Foundation Award.

-Early life and education
+Early life, education, and early career

-Joanne Lee was born on April 24, 1979, in Chicago, Illinois.
+Molinaro was born on April 24, 1979, in Chicago, Illinois.
 Her parents were born in present-day North Korea, and escaped when they were young.
-She was raised in Skokie, Illinois, and has a younger brother named Jaesun.
-She earned a bachelor's degree in English from the University of Illinois at Urbana-Champaign, and a Juris Doctor from the University of Chicago Law School.
+She was raised in Skokie, Illinois, with her younger brother Jaesun.
+She earned her B.A. in English from the University of Illinois at Urbana-Champaign, and J.D. from the University of Chicago Law School.